Supermoon 2026: Why Is The Moon So Big Tonight?

 Since Richard Nolle didn’t give us the numbers in his table, we’ll use Fred Espenak’s data on perigees, apogees, and the Moon’s phases.
 Fred Espenak worked as a NASA astrophysicist for more than 30 years and is also known for his work on predicting eclipses.

-If we take all of the Full and New Moons within 90% of the year’s closest perigee, the Supermoons in 2025 will be:
+If we take all the Full and New Moons within 90% of the year’s closest perigee, the Supermoons in 2026 will be:

 As we can see, this doesn’t fully correlate with Nolle's list of Supermoons.
-Only two of three Full Moons and New Moons were included in Nolle’s Supermoon calendar.
+Only two of three New Moons were included in Nolle’s Supermoon calendar.
 So, he probably used other estimations of the distances between the Moon and the Earth.

 The Supermoons table, which astronomy sources usually rely on, is the one of Fred Espenak.
 In the same Supermoon definition, he takes a monthly orbit as a “given one.”
 This brings the definition closer to a perigee-syzygy term and gives us more Supermoons every year.
 So, we’ll use Fred Espenak’s method to define future Supermoons.